-The 1918 flu pandemic changed literature more than you think
+The 1918 flu pandemic changed literature more than you think.

 If you do want pandemic literature, Emily St. John Mandel has a really fantastic novel, Station Eleven, which is about a fictional flu that takes out 99 percent of the population.
 It’s so much worse than COVID, and it’s also just an amazing novel.
 And there is Tony Kushner’s Angels in America, the HBO series or the two plays, which is about the HIV/AIDS crisis.
 It’s unbelievably powerful.

 But do pay attention to whether you need more pandemic literature, or whether you want to use literature for something else.
-If you need a really good story [I think she’s implying for distraction or escape or entertainment, but she didn’t say those words explicitly], listen to that.
+If you need a really good story, listen to that.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.